blogmanalick/blogmanalick.github.io/src/content/blog/en/commander-brackets-update-october-2025.md

 pubDate: '31 Oct 2025'
 heroImage: '../../../assets/commander-brackets-update-october-2025.png'
 langLinks:
+  pt: 'commander-brackets-atualizacao-outubro-2025'
+  en: 'commander-brackets-update-october-2025'
   es: 'commander-brackets-actualizacion-octubre-2025'
-  pt: 'commander-brackets-atualizacao-outubro-2025'
 ---

 Hey folks! ✌️

 A few days ago, [Gavin Verhey](https://magic.wizards.com/en/news/archive?author=5m1u9U8j4A5Q8XLlASAsjK) published on Wizards' official site the article "[Commander Brackets Beta Update – October 21, 2025](https://magic.wizards.com/en/news/announcements/commander-brackets-beta-update-october-21-2025)".
-With a patch notes vibe, this article describes some changes in the brackets philosophy, updates to the [Game Changer list](https://scryfall.com/search?q=is%3Agc) and leaves some open questions for the community.
+With a patch notes vibe, this article describes some changes in the philosophy behind the brackets, updates to the [Game Changer List](https://scryfall.com/search?q=is%3Agc) and leaves some open questions for the community.

 > This is an opinion post, with a view of casual tables, mainly brackets 2 and 3.
 This opinion does not represent Wizards or any specific community, nor is it an absolute truth written in stone.

-Let's break down some relevant points of these changes and how this impacts the format.
+Let's break down some relevant points and how these changes impact the format.

 ## Expected turns played

 One of the novelties of this update was the addition of an expected number of turns played for each bracket, a very objective way of saying how fast or explosive a match should be.

-The current proposal says that, before winning or losing, you expect to play for:
+The current proposal says that, before winning or losing, you can expect to play:

 |||
 | --------- | ------------------------ |